AgroMo-GINOP23215/AgroShine/README.md

 ## Tools and methods

 We chose one of the simpliest and most robust way for creating GUI: [RShiny](https://shiny.rstudio.com/) and [Plotly](https://plot.ly/).
 To use these package, we have to posess a framework in [R](https://www.r-project.org/) for it.
 For this purpuse we created an R package, called: [RBBGCMuso](https://github.com/hollorol/RBBGCMuso).
-To be AgroShine a native-like app, we use [Electron](https://electronjs.org/).
+To make AgroShine a native-like app, we use [Electron](https://electronjs.org/).

 ## Tasks